Terje Håkonsen

-Terje Håkonsen (born 11 October 1974 in Vinje, Norway) is a Norwegian professional snowboarder.
+Terje Håkonsen (born 11 October 1974) is a Norwegian professional snowboarder.
 He is considered one of the most influential snowboarders in the history of the sport.
 In the book The way of the snowboarder, Rob Reed wrote that "Haakonsen took the young sport of snowboarding and revolutionized nearly every aspect of it".

 Håkonsen dominated freestyle competitions during the 1990s.
 He won the International Snowboarding Federation (ISF) World Championship in halfpipe three times: 1993, 1995 and 1997.
 He won the European Championship in halfpipe each and every time he participated (1991, 1992, 1993, 1994 and 1997).
 Håkonsen won the US Open Halfpipe Finals three times (1992, 1993 and 1995), and the Mt.
 Baker Banked Slalom seven times (1995, 1996, 1998, 2000, 2003, 2004 and 2012).
 He also took victory in the influential Innsbruck Air & Style competition in 1995.
 In 2007, Håkonsen set the world record for the highest air when he achieved a height of 9.8 metres above the top of the quarterpipe during a qualification round at The Arctic Challenge in Midtstuen, Oslo, with a backside 360.

 Håkonsen's flowing style and his proficiency on all types of terrain are what have characterised his snowboarding and have had the greatest impact on the sport.
 While the foundations of his career were laid in halfpipe competitions, he also established himself as a dominant athlete through films and international snowboard productions.
 Here he would show his skills freeriding in powder, big mountains and in "big air" competitions — the forerunners to today's slopestyle competitions.

 Background

-Håkonsen was born and grew up in the mountain village of Åmot in Vinje municipality in Telemark.
-He is the son of Per Håkonsen from Meråker in Trøndelag and Sidsel Håkonsen from Sørøya in Finnmark.
+Håkonsen was born and grew up in the mountain village of Åmot in Vinje Municipality in Telemark county.
+He is the son of Per Håkonsen from Meråker Municipality in Trøndelag county and Sidsel Håkonsen from Sørøya in Finnmark county.
 He has an older brother and a younger sister.

 As a child, Håkonsen displayed excellent athletic abilities.
 Apart from participating in athletics, cross-country skiing and jumping, he was on the local downhill ski team and football team.
 Due to his football skills, he was nicknamed "little Maradonna", and it has been claimed that he could have played professionally if he had carried on.